Almost split Kac-Moody groups over ultrametric fields: Hovels and bordered hovels

 b) We may replace $\QD^{ti}$ by the non essential system $\QD^{tine}$ with $\QD^{tine}_{im}=(\sum_{\qa\in\QF}\,\R\qa)\setminus(\cup_{\qa\in\QF}\,\R\qa)$ \cf \ref{3.9}.1.

 c) As we chose $cl=cl_\R^{\QD^{ti}}$ (or $cl=cl_\R^{\QD^{tine}}$), the Bruhat-Tits building $\SHI_{F^v}^e$ in 3) above is endowed with its $\R-$structure.

 d) The hovel $\SHI$ inherits all properties proved in \LC.
-In particular it is endowed with a preorder relation $\leq{}$ inducing on each apartment the known relation associated to the Tits cone \cf \ref{2.3}.2b.
+In particular it is endowed with a preorder relation $\stackrel{o}{<}$ (resp. $\leq{}$ if we are not in the generic-restricted case) inducing on each apartment $A$ the known relation $\stackrel{o}{<}_A$ (resp. $\leq_A$) associated to the Tits cone \cf \ref{2.3}.2b.

 e) If a wall $M(\qa,k)$ contains a panel of a chamber $C\subset D(\qa,k)\subset\A$, then the chambers adjacent to $C$ along this panel are in one to one correspondence with $U_{\qa,k}/U_{\qa,k+}$ (\cf \cite[2.9.1]{Ru-10} and \ref{3.6}.4).
 In particular $\SHI$ is thick (\ref{2.3}.2a).